gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article I - Name and Purpose.md

 ## 1.1 Name

-This agreement shall be known as the Cerulean Pact.
+This agreement shall be known as the Cerulean Pact, or the Pact.

 ## 1.2 Purpose